aryanpahariya07/S1000D_py/README.md

 This Python application is designed to convert Microsoft Word documents (.docx) into S1000D XML format.
 S1000D is an international specification for technical publications, particularly in the aerospace and defense industries.

+## Sample Demo Files

+A sample Word document (`sample.docx`) and its corresponding XML output (`sample.xml`) are included in the "DEMO" folder for reference.
+You can use these files to test the converter and understand the expected structure of the input and output files.

 ## Prerequisites

 Before using this converter, make sure you have the following prerequisites installed: